AtlantisSports/uwh-display/README.md

 #### Display

 Timeshark started with a water-resistant CNC machined Delrin enclosure.
-The platform was built on top of a Raspberry Pi2, with a perfboard-prototyped Pi Hat logic board for driving the chain of 32x32 LED panels.
+The platform was built on top of a Raspberry Pi 2, with a perfboard-prototyped Pi Hat logic board for driving the chain of off-the-shelf 32x32 LED panels.

 ![Display v1.0](/docs/img/display-logicboard-v1.jpg)